gradle/gradle/design-docs/task-reporting.md

 * Change or extend existing tests to only render public tasks when `tasks` is executed without `--all`.
 * Change or extend existing tests to render public and private tasks when `tasks` is executed with `--all`.
-* Verify that the same behavior is observed for tests defining tasks via the the software model.
+* Verify that the same behavior is observed for tests defining tasks via the software model.
 * Fix existing test coverage in other module that might failed based on the changed behavior.
 * Set up or reuse an existing performance test for the purpose of demonstrating the performance improvements to `gradle tasks`.